lorenald/git-papers/journal.md

-this is my super cool paper written by me
+#this is my super cool paper
+Written by: ME!

+## Introduction

+This is a very important problem that I have been working on.